core-wg/oscore/draft-ietf-core-object-security.md

 ## Test Vector 4: OSCORE Request, Client {#tv4}

 This section contains a test vector for an OSCORE protected CoAP GET request using the security context derived in {{key-der-tv-ms}}.
-The unprotected request only contains the Uri-Path option.
+The unprotected request only contains the Uri-Path and Uri-Host options.

 Unprotected CoAP request: 0x44015d1f00003974396c6f63616c686f737483747631 (22 bytes)